SANDWICH: Towards an Offline, Differentiable, Fully-Trainable Wireless Neural Ray-Tracing Surrogate: Experiments

-\xhdr{Wireless RT: Geometrical Accuracy} We consider the performance of wireless RT accuracy by mean averaged angular loss in all three test sets.
+We consider the performance of wireless RT accuracy by mean averaged angular loss in all three test sets.
 We compare our proposed solution against claimed and reproduced baselines in \cite{orekondy2023winert}.
 As no code was available for reproducing the baselines, for \textsc{MLP} baseline~\cite{sitzmann2020implicit,tancik2020fourier}, we consider a hyper-parameter search scheme towards downstream tasks for non-provided hyperparameters, i.e.: batch size, number of epochs, and formulation of angular supervision.
 For \textsc{KNN} baselines~\cite{sobehy2020csi}, we offer 2 forms of reproduction \begin{inparaenum} \item We reproduce according to \cite{orekondy2023winert} which offers an $n=1$ matching within Tx and Rx between train and test sets. \item We run $n=6$ KNN and pick the best-performing neighbor for angular loss, this upper-bounds the vanilla KNN reproduction performance as per claimed in~\cite{sobehy2020csi}. \end{inparaenum} For \textsc{WINERT} baseline, the logic component is not provided so we only apply claimed performance.
-We show that the proposed SANDWICH outperforms the previous baseline method in different generalizations of (Tx, Rx) locations. \xhdr{Turbo learning: RT as a prior for RSSI estimation} Finally, we consider using generated rays as prior for received signal strength indicator (RSSI) prediction to examine the usability of wireless RT.
-The GCE serves as a topline that takes GT wireless RT as input, which bounds the best capability of the GCE.
-We apply the generated ray through SANDWICH to GCE and compare it against the topline and non-wireless RT-based solutions, with their implementations the same as in Table~\ref{tab:angular}.
-In Table~\ref{tab:mae_kl_comparison}, we show that SANDWICH generated ray provides similar performance as GCE using GT wireless RT result while outperforming other non-RT based baselines.
+We show that the proposed SANDWICH outperforms the previous baseline method in different generalizations of (Tx, Rx) locations.
+Although reported as SOTA, ~\cite{hehn2024differentiable} is not included in the comparison as they have not been open-sourced for either dataset or source code, making it impossible to ensure fairness.